kd2718/letsimpute2/posts/setting-up-my-project-docker.md

 This finally dumps the requirements list with pinned package versions so I can duplicate this later.

 ## Conclusion

+* If you are updating an existing Docker Container, don't re-invent the wheel.
+Add just what you need.

+* You can quickly pass information from docker to the host by taking advantage of `--entrypoint` and `-c` options while using `docker run`.

 Docker had a lot to figure out.
 Although I had used docker many time in the past, I had not tried to customize my own container like this before.
 You can add just what you need to a container in a Dockerfile without needing to re-invent the wheel.
 Use `entrypoint` and the `-c` command to tell your docker what to run.
 Don't forget to use `-it` to create an interactive terminal.